rvalla/azarte.eltaller/README.md

 # azarte: el taller

-This is the site companion website for a workshop about randomness and how it can be used in art.
+This is the companion website for a workshop about randomness and how it can be used in art.
 It is part of **azarte** project obviously.

 Feel free to contact me by [mail](mailto:rodrigovalla@protonmail.ch) or reach me in